ahobsonsayers/closedcode/README.md

 - [Web UI](#web-ui)
 - [Extending](#extending)

-There are a few Docker images for OpenCode out there, so what makes this one different?

-- Small — at ~500MB this image is quite small by comparison to other images.
-- Batteries included — comes with most of the standard tools OpenCode typically uses, and that you might need.
-This includes core utils, git, and ssh as expected, but also bun and gh (GitHub CLI).
-  Note: To keep the image small and unopinionated, it does not have languages like Python, Node, etc., installed.
-See next point for info on how these are supported.
-- Extensible — Extra tools, languages, or packages from either `brew` (recommended) or `apt` can be installed at runtime to add missing software that you require.

 ## Usage

 By default, when the container is run, it will run the `opencode` command with no args in the default working directory (`/home/opencode/workspace`).